 “Bimodal compression” describes a technique that uses two degrees of compression after liposuction.
 Initially, a high degree of compression is used to accelerate the drainage of blood-tinged tumescent anesthetic solution from open incision sites (incision not closed with sutures).
 Next, the degree of compression is reduced after all drainage has ceased, in order to avoid excessive compression.
 If there is too much compression after all drainage has ceased, the lymphatic vessels are squeezed shut and prevented from absorbing the remaining blood-tinged tumescent fluid.
 Bimodal compression is easily achieved by initially using two compression garments, one on top of the other, which provide additive compression.
 After all drainage has ceased, wearing only one garment provides enough compression to reduce the risk of seroma formation, but avoids the risk of preventing the absorption of residual fluid by lymphatic capillaries.

 Too much compression can prolong swelling and edema.
-Excessive compression after all drainage has ceased, can impair the normal function of lymphatic capillaries which is to absorb residual tumescent fluid and inflammatory exudate from the tissues of the liposuction site.
+Excessive compression after all drainage has ceased, can impair the normal function of lymphatic capillaries which is to absorb residual tumescent fluid and inflammatory exudate from the tissues of the liposuction in Mumbai site.

 Too little compression will permit the accumulation of fluid within the tunnels created by the liposuction cannula within targeted fat.

 Although Reston foam does reduce bruising after liposuction, its dangers far outweigh its benefits.
 Reston foam consists of a 3/8 inch thick sheet of sponge-like plastic foam pad with adhesive applied to one side.
 The intended use of Reston foam is to prevent bedsores by applying the adhesive-backed foam to the bed sheet beneath a patient’s heels or buttocks.